loreanvictor/techblog/posts/rxjs-group-by.md

 > GroupedObservable ...
 ```

 Each of these are being logged one second after another, and after the third log you have no further logs.
-Basically,
+Basically:
-when 0 is emitted, the first _sub-stream_ is created, emitted and subsequently logged (as the `GroupedObservable`),
+- when 0 is emitted, the first _sub-stream_ is created, emitted and subsequently logged (as the `GroupedObservable`),
-and the same thing happens for 1 and 2.
-However, when 4 is emitted, since `3 % 3 === 0 % 3`, then the first
+- the same thing happens for 1 and 2.
+- However, when 3 is emitted, since `3 % 3 === 0 % 3`, then the first
 _sub-stream_ is used again, instead of creating a new stream, and so nothing more is logged.

 Now if we wanted to get the numbers logged, paired with their group, we could for example